dcos/dcos-images/README.md

 # dcos-images

-The reference for DC/OS images and how to build them
+The reference for DC/OS images and how to build them.
+The goal of this repo is to standardize, across all DC/OS users and developers, the usage and build process of OS cloud images to run DC/OS.

 ## Which DC/OS image should I use?
 Look for the dcos_images.yaml file in the directory path that matches your requirements.